ashiqYousuf/go-with-tests/Readme.md

 ### ideally we don't want to be relying on external services to test our code because they can be Slow, Flaky, Can't test edge cases.

 ###  the standard library, there is a package called net/http/httptest which enables users to easily create a mock HTTP server.

+### in fact, in Go any is an alias for interface{}.

+### Reflection in computing is the ability of a program to examine its own structure, particularly through types.